stuh84/ccie-rs-notes/eigrp-shortnotes.md

 * **bandwidth** per int command
 * If none assigned, IOS assigns one (true speeds unless tunnel or serial)
 * Minimum bandwidth along route taken
-* Compares bandwidth advertised by neighbour to bandwidth advertised to neighbour
+* Compares bandwidth advertised by neighbor to bandwidth advertised to neighbor
 * 1kbps to 10Gbps

 ### Delay